stanford-cs348k/camera_asst/README.md

 ## Grading ##

-Like part 1, part 2 of the assigment will be graded on image quality.
+Like Part 1, Part 2 of the assignment will be graded on image quality.
 Your implementation should contain an approach for aligning/merging images in a burst, and a valid implementation of exposure fusion.
 You may adjust/improve algorithms however you seek.
 We encourage you to start with simple algorithms, get them to work, and then if there is time, attempt to improve image quality to move to more advanced techniques.

 ## Handin ##